 When you have completed your meditation, count down from ten to one, take three deep breaths, open your eyes.
 From this moment you are ready to commence your magic work, this can be anything from spell casting, performing rituals, divination, healing, working with herbs, creating spells, or summoning ghosts, gods, goddesses or angels.
 To close yourself off after you have finished your witchcraft activities, perform the chakra meditation in reverse, you do this by closing your eyes, then beginning with the crown chakra you visualize the light moving down to the base chakra.
 Count from three to one and open your eyes, after you have closed yourself off you then close the circle.

 Silver light meditation – when first learning to meditate start with something simple such as a lighted candle that you focus on for a few minutes, then with closed eyes, and breathing deeply, visualise a silver light beginning at the base of your spine and spilling from the top of your head.
-This opens you up to receive energies channelled from the cosmos.
-After you have come out of your meditation and completed your magick work, it is important to close yourself off, and close the circle.
+This opens you up to receive energies channeled from the cosmos.
+After you have come out of your meditation and completed your magic work, it is important to close yourself off, and close the circle.
 Close yourself off by reversing the silver light meditation, then count to three and open your eyes.

 The Power of the Circle – The circles cast by witches are created to form a sacred space where the witch may work.
 Once a circle is cast by a ceremonial magician or a witch, it protects the participant from all forces and is a sacred space within which to work.
 A witch’s magic circle is nonphysical and has a power all its own, within this environment, angels, gods and goddesses, and spirit energies become part or ritual practices.
 The circle also holds within it power and repels anything that distracts, it is a serene haven for the witch to work within.
 An energy sphere is created within your magic circle.

 Once you have decided on your sacred area in your home, the space where you will place your altar and practice your rituals, you are ready to cast your circle.
-You can draw the circle using a lighted candle in a candle holder, a stick of incense, a wand shaped crystal, or a wand.
+You can draw the circle using a lighted candle in a candle holder, a stick of incense, a wand shaped crystal, an athame or a wand.
 You first place four coloured candles on your altar, or in candle holders in the four cardinal directions.
 A green candle representing Earth, is placed in the north, a red candle representing Fire, is placed in the south, a yellow candle representing Air, is placed in the east, a blue candle representing Water, is placed in the west.
 These elements are known as the Watchtowers, the cardinal points invoked during a ritual, they are also linked to angels and archangels, or spiritual beings.
-After your candles have been lit and you have drawn your circle and visualized the elements, you may then summon four archangels as the watchers.
+After your candles have been lit and you have drawn your circle and visualised the elements, you may then summon four archangels as the watchers.
 For the north watchtower Uriel representing Earth – for the south watchtower Michael representing Fire – for the east watchtower Raphael representing Air – and for the west watchtower Gabriel representing Water.

 Once you have cast your circle and invoked the entities you will be working with, you can begin your meditation.
-From your meditation you begin your witchcraft practice, this may be holding a piece of jewellery and practicing reading it’s energy and history.
+From your meditation you begin your witchcraft practice, this may be holding a piece of jewellery and practicing reading its energy and history.
 Or you may wish to use tools such as tarot cards, runes, palmistry, astrology or numerology.
 A circle can be drawn as a prelude to meditation and Feng Shui work.
 When creating and practicing spells, bear in mind that all spells begin with an intention, you may be creating your circle as a prelude to any of the many healing practices.

 Go into any esoteric outlets that attract you and familiarise yourself with any tools of the craft, such as tarot cards, runes, crystals, or any psychic or spiritual paraphernalia that may interest, or appeal to you.
 It may be that becoming a healer interests you and there are many doorways which you can approach, such as Feng Shui, reiki, hands on healing.
 This is a way of honing your energies and finding out where your strengths lay and what you are drawn to.

 Once you begin walking the witch’s path, you will find your own way and gain a feeling into what type of witch you want to be, the way you walk the path is your unique journey.
 As a practicing witch you will find you develop the skills to make positive changes and adjustments to your day to day living, through acquiring a greater understanding of yourself and the energies of the universe.
-Witchcraft gives you the opportunity and the power, to remould your life, and if you do not like the reality in which you are living, change it.
+Witchcraft gives you the opportunity and the power, to remould your life, and if you do not like the reality in which you are living, you can change it.